Destination / Location

 Rounding Punta El Mechudo, you’ll paddle by green copper-laden cliffs, camping at a beautiful cove.
 The deep underwater canyons and colorful gorgonian sea fans make for some of the trip’s best snorkeling sights.

-Your guides will arrange the transportation so you show up at the airport on time.
+Your guides can help you arrange transportation so you show up at the airport on time.
 If you need to leave early to make a flight, you can leave right away.
 If you leave later, you can take some more time to explore La Paz before saying adios.

 This trip begins at Loreto.
 Located on the lower part of the eastern gulf coastline, this town has long been a destination for people seeking a wilderness adventure.